ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

 ## Heat capacity at constant volume
-Using this type of approach, we are not limited to only computing the total energy.
-Some key quantities we can calculate are the heat capacity, the entropy and the Helmholtz free energy (For reference, see [Wikipedia](https://en.wikipedia.org/wiki/Quasi-harmonic_approximation) and the reference therein).
+There are many other properties of materials, such as the entropy, the pressure or the Helmholtz free energy (for reference, see [Wikipedia](https://en.wikipedia.org/wiki/Quasi-harmonic_approximation) and the reference therein) which we can calculate with this technique.

-The specific heat at constant volume tells us how much energy is required to increase the temperature of a system by a given amount.
-It can be obtained from the total energy calculations by differentiating with respect to temperature:
+The specific heat at constant volume tells us how much energy is required to increase the temperature of a material by a given amount.
+It can be obtained from the total energy by differentiating with respect to temperature:

 $$C_V(T) = \left(\frac{\partial E}{\partial T} \right )_{const\ V}
  = k_B \int_{0}^{+\infty} \left(\frac{\hbar\omega}{k_B T}\right)^2 \rho(\omega)\frac{\exp(\hbar\omega/k_B T)}{\left[ \exp(\hbar\omega/k_B T)-1\right]^2} d\omega$$

 !!! example "Task 5 - Plot the specific heat as a function of temperature"
-    - Create a new program `heat_capacity.py` that calculates the heat capacity of Carbon Diamond by doing the necessary modifications to the `energy.py` program.
+    - Create a new program `heat_capacity.py` that calculates the heat capacity of Carbon Diamond by modifying the `energy.py` program.
-    - Calculate the heat capacity for the same temperatures as you did for the energy in the previous task.
+    - Calculate the heat capacity for the same temperatures as you did for the energy in the previous task and create a graph of your results.

 ### Analysing the heat capacity
 At high temperatures, the heat capacity approaches a constant.
 This is the [Dulong-Petit](https://en.wikipedia.org/wiki/Dulong%E2%80%93Petit_law) law, followed (approximately) by most materials.
 At low temperatures, the heat capacity is proportional to $T^3$, as predicted by the [Debye model](https://en.wikipedia.org/wiki/Debye_model).